alemidev/upp/README.md

 future features which would be nice to add are:
  * notifications on downtime
  * auto-cleanup of old samples
- * configurable frontend span
- * graph references on frontend
  * data exporters
  * full database engine to use mysql/psql
  * multi-protocol endpoint tester

-## name
-small but not really specific, `uprs` and `up-rs` and `up` were taken. if you have better name ideas let me know c: